 Instead, what we have here are things like the Power button and Volume dials, along with several buttons for voices too.
 You also get Split and Layer features here with the Prestige Artist, with their respective buttons to match.

-There are also buttons for Demo, Lesson, Metronome, Record (you can record yourself playing the piano and play it back to see how you sound and learn how you to improve), Reverb, Arpeggiator, Start/Stop and Settings.
+There are also buttons for Demo, Lesson, Metronome, Record (you can record yourself playing the piano and then can play that recording back to see how you sound and learn how to improve), Reverb, Arpeggiator, Start/Stop and Settings.